SetarehSeraj/setarehseraj.github.io/index.md

 online degrees means for the employment of its own graduates, to how economic volatility changes the way people read online, to how the public perceives firms' environmental commitments.
-I work with large-scale platform and institutional data, and I specialize in causal inference with panel econometrics and quasi-experimental designs, combined with theory-driven text mining and NLP (Stata, R, Python).
+I work with large-scale platform and institutional data, and I specialize in causal inference with advanced econometrics and quasi-experimental designs.

 I also [teach](/teaching): 58 sections and roughly 1,660 students as instructor of record since 2022, recognized with the 2026 Zicklin School of Business